awsdocs/amazon-mq-developer-guide/doc_source/ensuring-effective-amazon-mq-performance.md

 + The number of producers and consumers
 + The number of destinations

-### Understanding the Relationship Between Message Size, Latency, and Throughput<a name="broker-instance-types-message-size-latency-throughput"></a>
+### Understanding the relationship between message size, latency, and throughput<a name="broker-instance-types-message-size-latency-throughput"></a>

 Depending on your use case, a larger broker instance type might not necessarily improve system throughput\.
 When ActiveMQ writes messages to durable storage, the size of your messages determines your system's limiting factor:
 + If your messages are smaller than 100 KB, persistent storage latency is the limiting factor\.